Panorama of the city of Olsztyn

 3. Podzamcze - Castle Park and St John of Nepomuk Bridge

-Castle Park, or Park Podzamcze, is a breathtaking green space located just a short walk from the Old Town Square, right next to Olsztyn’s iconic castle.
-This park seamlessly blends natural beauty with centuries of history, offering visitors a peaceful retreat surrounded by picturesque gardens, meandering walking paths, and stunning views of the castle and the Łyna River.
+Castle Park, also known as Park Podzamcze, is a stunning green space located just steps from the Old Town Square, right alongside Olsztyn’s iconic castle.
+It’s a place where natural beauty meets centuries of history, offering a peaceful escape with its scenic gardens, winding walking paths, and beautiful views of both the castle and the Ɓyna River.

 4. St. James Cathedral and Religious Sites